windmill-labs/windmilldocs/src/pages/hiring.md

    useful about you.
 2. You will receive an answer in 24h, an invite for a 30min or 1h chat.
 3. We iterate until we both see a mutual fit

-## "Co-founder" and "Head of" positions?

-Some positions mention either "Head of" or "Co-founder".
-Being an Head of or Co-founder implies significantly more responsibility, expectations and commitment, as well as more equity incentives.
-The mentions means that those positions either lead quickly to that role if desired regardless of past experience, or given an immediate and extra-ordinary fit, you could start right away with that commitment.
-Co-founder or not, as an early joiner and founding member, you will necessarily scale the team and shape it to your mold!

 ## Equity